avoytkiv/azml_finetune_llm/README.md

 ```

 This SkyPilot command uses spot instances to save costs and automatically terminates the instance after 30 minutes of idleness.
 Once the experiment is complete, its artifacts such as model weights and metrics are stored in your bucket (thanks to the dvc exp push origin command in sky-training.yaml).

+Add `--env DVC-STUDIO-TOKEN` to see the experiment running live in DVC Studio.

 While the model is training you can monitor the logs by running the following command.